 Yes, CyberGhost VPN comes with an ad-blocker.
 However, this feature is far from usable.

 This VPN is trying to prevent malware and ad-related trackers by replacing them with its own (placeholder) data.
-This means that CyberGhost VPN intercepts malware- and ad-related traffic, trying to prevent it from reaching your computer.
+This means CyberGhost VPN intercepts malware- and ad-related traffic, trying to prevent it from reaching your computer.

 In other words, you’re better off using a dedicated ad-blocker.
 These typically come either as a standalone app or a Web browser extension.